-- Manage and inspect the replacement of 10 inlet grates, to include cycling safe grates. - Manage the completion of approximately 60% of the City's storm sewer system to a GPS/GIS program.
+- Manage and inspect the replacement of 10 inlet grates, to include cycling safe grates. - Manage the completion of approximately 60% of the City's storm sewer system to a GPS/GIS program. - 1250 East storm system replacement

 STORM DRAIN UTILITY